jQuery $.on Method

 $(‘#on_livediv’).on(‘click’, on_livefunction);

-When you click on new paragraphs (child of div), the function will be called and executed and an alert will be shown just like in parent div element.
+When you click on new paragraphs (child of div), the function will be called and executed and an alert will be shown just like in the parent div element.

 $.on method as replacement of delegate method

-In delegate method, the event handler is attached to child element(s) of the specified element.
+In the $.delegate method, the event handler is attached to child element(s) of the specified element.
 The child element(s) can be current or future elements.
-However, from 1.7 version of jQuery the preferred method to accomplish this task is by using $.on method.

 If you have gone through the above example of using .on as a replacement for the .live method then it is quite easier to understand.
 You simply need to specify child element after giving event names in the parameters section of jQuery on method.